Visit National Museum of the Royal Navy HartlepoolPlan a visit

 Finally you can end your visit in our gift shop were you can choose the perfect souvenir to remember your day.

-Relax and unwind in our Georgian-themed coffee shop nestled within the historic quayside with views of the ship where you can grab a cold or hot drink.
+Relax and unwind in our Georgian-themed coffee shop nestled within the historic quayside with spectacular views of HMS Trincomalee.

 Find out more information on our dedicated school visits page.